Renda02/Newsletter-Improvement-/README.md

 ##### Background

-LessonsUp connects job-seekers with hiring companies by helping candidates demonstrate their skills, expertise, and experience.
+roadmap, formerly known as LessonsUp, connects job-seekers with hiring companies by helping candidates demonstrate their skills, expertise, and experience.

 Figure one shows the LessonsUp newsletter form: